September 29, 2025 (7mo ago) — last updated April 20, 2026 (8d ago)

 Strong relationships are built one choice at a time.
 The real work happens in small, consistent efforts—the tiny deposits into your shared emotional bank account.

-A framework like The Life You Were Born to Live or an app like the Life Purpose App can clarify needs, but the work continues in daily habits and mutual practice of healthy relationship behaviors.
+Frameworks like The Life You Were Born to Live or the Life Purpose App can clarify needs, but durable change happens in daily habits and mutual practice of healthy relationship behaviors.

 Your Guiding Principles